inscapist/emacs-osx/README.md

 ![Build Status](https://github.com/sagittaros/emacs-osx/actions/workflows/build.yml/badge.svg)

+## Features

+- Works with yabai tiling window manager
+- Comes with 4 variants (with/without native-compilation, and with/without patches)
+- Cached builds, updated from source every 8 hours

 ## Installation

 #### Install Nix and optionally nix-darwin

 No Nix knowledge required, and you do NOT need `nix-darwin` for this to work.
 [Nix Darwin](https://github.com/LnL7/nix-darwin) allows installation to /Applications folder but you could also symlink from `~/.nix-profile/Applications`.

 Visit this link if you haven't installed Nix already. https://nixos.org/guides/install-nix.html

 #### Install to nix-store

 ```sh
 # Build locally
 git clone git@github.com:sagittaros/emacs-osx.git